emberm-86/Swiss-Re-1345-1/README.md

 sc
 You can choose an extra with codes to your coffee product: xem, xfm, rcf or say no(n) xem
-You can choose another coffee extra with valid code: xfm, rcf or say no(n)! n
+You can choose another coffee extra with a valid code: xfm, rcf or say no(n)! n
 Please type the quantity:
 3